What to expect from the world's sixth mass extinction | DW | 11.01.2022

 Scaling up conservation success stories — such as the reintroduction of beavers in Europe — appears to be a key weapon in the battle against biodiversity loss.

-Elizabeth L. Bennett, Wildlife Conservation Society vice president for species conservation, is adamant that setting aside large conservation areas can make a significant difference to biodiversity.
+Elizabeth L. Bennett, the Wildlife Conservation Society's vice president for species conservation, is adamant that setting aside large conservation areas can make a significant difference to biodiversity.

-"If it's in the right places and very well planned and very well managed, then it will certainly help a lot," she explained.
+"If it's in the right places and very well planned and very well managed, then it will certainly help a lot," she said.

-As a first step to that goal, WCS is pushing for the adoption of the "30 by 30" agreement at the Kunming Convention on Biological Diversity (COP15) this spring, in which 30% of lands and seas would be placed under protection by 2030 — roughly double what the world has now.
+As a first step to that goal, the Wildlife Conservation Society is pushing for the adoption of the "30 by 30" agreement at the Kunming Convention on Biological Diversity (COP15) in spring, in which 30% of lands and seas would be placed under protection by 2030 — roughly double what the world has now.

 Achieving that would be a good start, but any agreements struck at COP15 will only be the beginning of a long journey.